If you want to use this site please update your browser!

 Iceland

-The first Viking party to Iceland set foot on its shores in about 860.
-It was exploratory in nature, and no one stayed around to settle.
-The island was given its name by a member of that party named Floki (Flóki Vilgerðarson), who was dismayed by the harshness of the winter.
+The first Viking expedition to Iceland occurred around 860 and was primarily exploratory; no one stayed to establish a settlement.
+The island received its name from one of the expedition members, Floki (Flóki Vilgerðarson), who was disheartened by the harshness of the winter.

-Norse settlement of Iceland began in about 870.
-Around half of the settlers seem to have come from the region of Norway around Bergen, with their chief motivation having been to escape the draconian rule of King Harald Fairhair.
-The other half came from other parts of Scandinavia and the British Isles.
-By 920 or 930, all of the land suitable for farming had been settled, and by the middle of the tenth century, Iceland had tens of thousands of inhabitants.
+The Norse colonization of Iceland began approximately in 870.
+Roughly half of the settlers hailed from the region around Bergen, Norway, driven primarily by a desire to escape the oppressive rule of King Harald Fairhair.
+The other half came from various parts of Scandinavia and the British Isles.
+By 920 or 930, all the arable land had been settled, and Iceland boasted tens of thousands of inhabitants by the mid-tenth century.

-The original population of Iceland seems to have had a significant Celtic admixture, so a number of Celts must have accompanied the Vikings as spouses, slaves, or in some other capacity.
-There were Christians among the original settlers, and the proportion of Christianity relative to paganism increased over time, with the official conversion around the year 1000 being a watershed year in the process.
+The original population of Iceland appears to have had a significant Celtic influence, suggesting that a number of Celts likely accompanied the Vikings in roles such as spouses, slaves, or in other capacities.
+Among the original settlers, there were Christians, and over time, the proportion of Christians relative to pagans increased.
+The official conversion to Christianity around the year 1000 marked a significant turning point in this transition.

-Although Iceland remained a free state for centuries, Norway exerted a significant cultural and political influence over it, surely due to the significant number of Norwegians amongst the early settlers.
-In the mid-thirteenth century, well after the end of the Viking Age, Iceland formally submitted to Norwegian rule.
+Although Iceland remained an independent state for several centuries, Norway wielded substantial cultural and political influence over it, largely due to the significant number of Norwegians among the early settlers.
+In the mid-thirteenth century, well after the conclusion of the Viking Age, Iceland formally submitted to Norwegian rule.

 UP